 These fisheries are managed in accordance with the provisions of the Northern Territory Fisheries Act 1988.

-The reports below provide details on the activities of the NTFJA as well as information on the status of the fisheries.
+Previous reports below provide details on the past activities of the NTFJA as well as information on the status of the fisheries.

-The Western Australian Fisheries Joint Authority (WAFJA) has responsibility for the management of the following fisheries in waters adjacent to Western Australia:
+The Western Australian Fisheries Joint Authority (WAFJA) has responsibility for the management of the following fishery in waters adjacent to Western Australia.

 - Northern Shark Fishery.